chrishasz/spgo/README.md

     * Configuration data is stored within the project directory and can be stored in source control
 * Global Access
     * Support for Germany, China, and the US Government's private Office 365 deployments
+* Support for SharePoint Online and 2016 + 2013 on-premise

 Configuration and Getting Started